 The Explanatory Notes provide detailed information about the data sources, scope, counting rules and data comparability associated with this publication.

-The 2017 Recorded Crime – Victims release includes revisions to the 2016 data for Victoria and the Australian Capital Territory as well as revisions to the 2015 Homicide data for the Northern Territory.
-State and territory data cubes, as well as national data for the 2016 period have been impacted to varying degrees by these revisions.
-Users are advised to refer to the latest version of the Recorded Crime – Victims publication when making comparisons across reference periods.
+The 2018 Recorded Crime – Victims release includes revisions to the 2017 data for New South Wales, Western Australia, Tasmania, the Northern Territory and the Australian Capital Territory.
+Users are advised to refer to the latest version of the publication when making comparisons across reference periods.